On reduction and normalization in the computational core: The Computational Core

+Surface reduction can be seen as the natural counterpart of weak reduction in calculi with \emph{let}-constructors or explicit substitutions, as we show in \Cref{subsect:computational-let}.

-\begin{remark}[Weak contexts] As we recalled in \Cref{sec:CbV}, in CbV weak contexts can be given in three forms, according to the order in which redexes which are not in the scope of abstractions are fired: $\leftc,\rightc, \ww$.
+\begin{rem}[Weak contexts] In the CbV $\lam$-calculus (see \Cref{sec:CbV},) weak contexts can be given in three forms, according to the order in which redexes that are not in the scope of abstractions are fired: $\leftc,\rightc, \ww$.
 When the grammar of terms is restricted to computations, the three coincide.
-So in the \name there is \emph{only one} definition of {weak context}. \end{remark}
+So, in $\lc$ there is \emph{only one} definition of {weak context}, and weak, left and right reductions coincide. \end{rem}

 In \Cref{sec:betac} and \Cref{sec:operational}, we analyze the \emph{properties} of weak and surface reduction.
 We first study $\redbc$, and then we move to the whole $\lc$, where $\sigma$ and $\id$ also come to play.